grabcode/grabcode.github.io/_cheatsheets/es6-javascript-since-2015.md

 ## Introduction to ES6 (ES2015)

-ES6 has been strongly influences by some existing [Javascript Superset](https://github.com/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS), and one in particular, as far as I know, CoffeeScript.
+ES6 has been strongly influenced by some existing [Javascript Superset](https://github.com/jashkenas/coffeescript/wiki/List-of-languages-that-compile-to-JS), and one in particular, as far as I know, CoffeeScript.
 I can mention `class`, destructuring, arrow function, template string though the syntax differs.

 In a nutshell, any CoffeeScript developers (many from the Rails community) will feel comfortable with 20% of ES6 (need to check that approximation).

 Some ES6 features are widely supported and others aren't.
 To check this out, you can use this [Compatibility Table](https://kangax.github.io/compat-table/es6/).
 In most of the example below, I'll be running our Javascript ES6 code via Babel.
 Babel allows us to, and I quote, "use tomorrow's javascript today".
-In a nutshell, Babel is going to convert "tomorrow's javascript" into "today's javascript", so we can run it in node.
+Babel is indeed going to convert "tomorrow's javascript" into "today's javascript", so we can run it in today's nodejs/browsers.

 ### Setting up our ES6 environment